AKryshnia/AKryshnia/README.md

 Python Developer
 ----------------

 I've been engaged in backend programming for more than a year since switching careers.
-Here are my training projects back from the study times.
+Here are my training projects back from the study times, and also some non-NDA pet projects.
 My today's stack: Python, Django, Django REST Framework, SQLite, HTML, Celery, Redis, APScheduler, Flask, SQLAlchemy, PostgreSQL, Keycloak, Docker, I'm digging into Linux environment (Linux Mint to be specific).
 Apart from programming, I have 18 years of experience in translation, editing, proofreading and linguistic quality assurance.
 I speak English, a bit of French and Italian.

 *   🌍  I'm based in Saint Petersburg
 *   ✉️  You can contact me at [me@kryshnia.ru](mailto:me@kryshnia.ru)